projectcalico/calico/networking/ipv6.md

 #### Configure OpenStack for IPv6, IPv4, or dual stack

-OpenStack controls whether a VM gets IPv4, IPv6, or both addresses, not {{site.prodname}}.
+OpenStack (not {{site.prodname}}) controls whether a VM gets IPv4, IPv6, or both addresses.
 Calico simply honors the addresses that OpenStack specifies.
-The following extra steps are required for IPv6-only or dual stack deployments -- so the guest OS can learn its IPv6 address if assigned by OpenStack.
+The following extra steps are required for **IPv6-only** and **dual stack** deployments -- so the guest OS can learn its IPv6 address (if assigned by OpenStack).

 1. Verify that the guest VM image meets these requirements for IPv6 connectivity.